deepflame/iOpenSongs/README.md

 ## Getting Started

 Cocoa dependencies are handled using CocoaPods.
-You will need Ruby to install it as a Ruby Gem.
+This is available as a Ruby Gem.

-To install them run
+To install all required Gems and Pods run:

-    gem install cocoapods
+    gem install bundler
+    bundle install
     pod install

 :warning: Remember to open the resulting iOpenSongs.xcworkspace file instead of iOpenSongs.xcodeproj